Stuck at stakeholder engagement? Try an Agile approach.

 - Definition of done

 The project charter (W5H)

-- What is this project about: a high level description of project’s vision, missions, goals and objectives.
+- What this project is about: a high-level description of the project’s vision, missions, goals, and objectives.

 - Why is being undertaken: the business purpose of the project.

 - Who will be engaged: a list of project participants and involved stakeholders.

 - When it will start and end: target start/end dates and timeline of partial releases.